be-smiley2/rebuilding_.glados_game_launcher/README.md

 "We do what we must because we can." — Aperture Science

 Welcome, test subject.
-You have chosen (or been chosen) to use the GLaDOS Game Launcher.
+You have chosen (or been chosen) to use the Aperture Game Launcher.
 Why?
 That is a question only you can answer.
 Rest assured, your games will be managed with the utmost sarcasm and passive-aggressive supervision.

 ---